A Call for Papers:

 (1) How does place/social space impact character(s) in Joyce’s Dubliners?
 Optional: How do 21st century spaces/places do the same?

 (4) Explore Joyce’s notion of epiphany in his collection, Dubliners.
 Analyze a character’s experience of an epiphany.
-Optional: Explore the idea of experiencing epiphanies in our 21
+Optional: Explore the idea of experiencing epiphanies in our 21st century world – is it less possible or more possible now?

 (5) Analyze a character’s quest for truth and clarity.
 Explore why such quests end with the experience of confusion and disillusionment.
 Optional: Is such a quest more or less difficult today in our social spaces?